harrelfe/blogdown/content/post/hteview.markdown

 <p class="rquote">
 To translate the results of clinical trials into practice may require a lot of work involving modelling and further background information.
 'Additive at the point of analysis but relevant at the point of application' should be the motto.<br>
 — Stephen Senn, <a href="http://errorstatistics.com/2013/04/19/stephen-senn-when-relevance-is-irrelevant">When Relevance is Irrelevant</a>
+<br><br>
+The simple idea of risk magnification has more potential to improve medical decision making and cut costs than "omics" precision medicine approaches.
+Risk magnification uses standard statistical tools and standard clinical variables.
+Maybe its not sexy enough or expensive enough to catch on.
 </p>

 ## Notes on the PCORI/Tuft PACE Meeting